Later Jin (1616–1636): Aftermath

 This was followed by the creation of the first two Han Banners in 1637 (increased to eight in 1642).
 Together these military reforms enabled Hong Taiji to resoundingly defeat Ming forces in a series of battles from 1640 to 1642 for the territories of Songshan and Jinzhou.
 This final victory resulted in the surrender of many of the Ming dynasty's most battle-hardened troops, the death of Yuan Chonghuan at the hands of the Chongzhen Emperor (who mistakenly thought Yuan had betrayed him), and the complete and permanent withdrawal of the remaining Ming forces north of the Great Wall.

 Hong Taiji died suddenly in September 1643 without a designated heir.
 His five-year-old son, Fulin, was installed as the Shunzhi Emperor, with Hong Taiji's half brother Dorgon as regent and de facto leader of the Qing dynasty.

 In 1644, Shun forces led by Li Zicheng captured the Ming capital, Beijing.
 However, the Qing would soon defeat and destroy Li Zicheng's forces.
 The Ming general Wu Sangui refused to serve Li's Shun forces.
 Wu instead made an alliance with the Qing and opened the Shanhai Pass to the Banner armies led by Dorgon, who defeated Li and the rebels at the Battle of Shanhai Pass and seized the capital.
-Zhang Xianzhong and enfeoffed princes of the Ming imperial family (House of Zhu) remained in control of southern China as the Southern Ming, but the Qing dynasty took control of their territories by 1683.
+Zhang Xianzhong and enfeoffed princes of the Ming imperial family remained in control of southern China as the Southern Ming, but the Qing dynasty took control of their territories by 1683.